sfkzrglu/CDV/README.md

 Projects and tasks which are given in the Collegium Da Vinci.

 #
-**Database Systems**
+**Database Systems**\
-SQL tasks answers and database project on **Database Systems** Lesson
+SQL tasks and answers and database project

-**Modern Advanced JavaScript / TypeScript** **multiquestion.eu** = a website with tasks that the teacher gives on lesson **NowShow-app** = a frontend only project which is built with React.js and its about a tv show where questions are asked and only presenter can control the app
+**Modern Advanced JavaScript / TypeScript**\
+multiquestion.eu = a website with tasks that the teacher gives on lesson\
+NowShow-app = a frontend only project which is built with React.js and its about a tv show where questions are asked and only presenter can control the app